faenrandir/a_careful_examination/documents/hermetically_sealed_stacked_deck/material/outline.md

 Enter ye in at the strait gate: for wide is the gate, and broad is  the way, that leadeth to destruction, and many there be which go in thereat:
 Even the very elect will be deceived.

+1. People not believing in Satan is what Satan wants them to believe.
+2 Nephi 28:21

+2. God's promises are always fulfilled -- if they fail it is because they did not obey and their "reward lurketh beneath".

+30 Who am I that made man, saith the Lord, that will hold him guiltless that obeys not my commandments?

+31 Who am I, saith the Lord, that have promised and have not fulfilled?

+32 I command and men obey not; I revoke and they receive not the blessing.

+33 Then they say in their hearts: This is not the work of the Lord, for his promises are not fulfilled.
+But wo unto such, for their reward lurketh beneath, and not from above.

 1. Evidence
     * Sign seekers
 1. Leaders